Select Page

 Why should I list my home on the MLS?

 The MLS exposes a listing to every broker in the marketplace who may be working with buyers in search of this kind of property.
-This can include internet marketing that brokers approve through the MLS.
-Even listings that need privacy can be excluded from internet marketing yet still delivered to the MLS’s brokers for more discreet exposure to potential buyers.
+This can include Internet marketing that brokers approve through the MLS.
+Even listings that need privacy can be excluded from Internet marketing yet still be delivered to the MLS’s brokers for more discreet exposure to potential buyers.

 Is the MLS a database?